blackvibe/harvicode/apps/kilocode-docs/docs/providers/ollama.md

 sidebar_label: Ollama
 ---

-# Using Ollama With Kilo Code
+# Using Ollama With Harvi Code

-Kilo Code supports running models locally using Ollama.
+Harvi Code supports running models locally using Ollama.
 This provides privacy, offline access, and potentially lower costs, but requires more setup and a powerful computer.

 **Website:** [https://ollama.com/](https://ollama.com/)